 Best Ski Resorts for Powder Skiing

 There is nothing like an incredible powder day on the slopes.
-Whether you're a skier who heads straight for the trees, take a hike up to access the sidecountry, or simple enjoy the freshie on a rolling groomer run, powder days are those that definitely create the best memories.
+Whether you head straight for the trees, take a hike to access the sidecountry, or simply enjoy the freshies on a rolling groomer run, powder days always create the best memories.
 The amount of snow and quality of snowfall varies considerably across the ski resorts, with some situated at the perfect altitude and high alpine region for light and fluffy powder.
 Here's Scout's picks for the best ski resorts for powder skiing.

 For the epitome of powder skiing, there is nowhere in the world like Hokkaido.
 We've included this whole region of Japan as there are a number of ski resorts that hit the mark for powder skiing, but their location on the island brings different types of snowfall.
-If you head to the ski resorts closest to the West Coast like Rusutsu and Kiroro, you'll find some of the largest totals of annual snowfall and snow that's a little heavier.
-Further inland at Niseko, Furano and Asahidake, the snow tends to be lighter and drier, but also home to epic amounts of snow each year.
+If you head to the ski resorts closest to the West Coast like Rusutsu, Niseko and Kiroro, you'll find some of the largest totals of annual snowfall and snow that's a little heavier.
+Further inland at Tomamu, Furano and Asahidake, there tends to be less snowfall (though still plentiful), but it's lighter and drier.
 No matter where you choose in Hokkaido, you're sure to experience some your best powder turns ever!

-There is one place in the USA where it is not uncommon for it to be snowing so hard that by the time you get come back for your next run, all your tracks have been covered.
-That place is Alta/Snowbird -their big claim among the plethora of world-class ski resorts in North America is that they're home to "The Greatest Snow on Earth".
+There is one place in the USA where it is not uncommon for it to be snowing so hard that by the time you get come back for your next run, all your tracks have been covered - a.k.a.
+Free Refills.
+That place is Alta/Snowbird - their big claim among the plethora of world-class ski resorts in North America is that they're home to "The Greatest Snow on Earth".
 Averaging almost 14 metres a season, Alta receives snow of incredible quality.
 Its location in the Little Cottonwood Canyon means the resort is in a perfect catchment area, bringing light dry snow throughout the season.
 So much so that visitors are often 'snowed in', with access to the resort closed, and the mountain virtually to themselves!

 Powder snow is something Jackson Hole gets a lot of - almost 12 metres of super dry and fluffy snow drops every season, so if you're there for a week, you'll most likely get an amazing powder day or two!
 The consistent fall line, the steeps, and the incredible vertical on offer at Jackson Hole means you really make the most of the snowfall at Jackson Hole, and you're bound to find sweet powder tree stashes in the days following a storm.
 The small but mighty Grand Targhee located nearby actually receives more snowfall than Jackson Hole, and with fewer lift lines and crowds, it's defintely worth a day trip!